kuuhaku0/Hype-Post-App/README.md

 # Hype-Post-App

-An app that allows you to share and hype the post of people when you want.
+An app that allows you to share and hype up the post of people when you want.

 ## Getting Started